CyanEngineer/PokemonRandomizer/README.md

   - Something with Politoed
   - Something with Arbok
 - Arceus and Silvally types are only in pokemon_v2_pokemonformtypes (except for normal)
-- Figure out what to do with Alcremie and Vivillon forms
 - Handle missing images
+- Link to other resources (Bulbapedia, Bulbapedia img archive, Pokemondb, Official Pokedex)
 - Maybe Home sprite for form list?
 Official is missing 27 Unown and Broken Mimikyu (look for more examples)
 - Edge cases
   - ~~Naming~~